rishavsingh98/nlparse/README.md

 ### Other Intent + Web Search

-For general queries, NLParse performs web searches and provides contextual information:
+**AI-Powered Web Search for Any Query**

+NLParse intelligently handles general knowledge questions by:

+- Searching the web for relevant information
+- Using AI to synthesize and summarize results
+- Providing step-by-step instructions when found
+- Including source references for credibility

 Examples:

-- "How to update address in Aadhaar card"
+- "How to update address in Aadhaar card" → Step-by-step UIDAI process
-- "Apply for passport online procedure"
+- "Apply for passport online procedure" → Complete application guide
-- "Income tax filing deadline 2024"
+- "Income tax filing deadline 2024" → Current deadlines and requirements
+- "Reset Windows password" → Technical troubleshooting steps
+- "Python installation on Mac" → Platform-specific instructions
+- "Latest AI trends 2024" → Summarized industry insights

+**How it works:** The AI classifies these as "other" intent, triggers web search, and generates comprehensive responses based on current web information.

 ## Local Setup